deanna-stover/coursesCNU/2021/engl350spring2021/blog-posts.md

 ## General Overview

-You will write five blogs over the course of the semester using GitHub/Jekyll.
+You will write five blog posts over the course of the semester using GitHub/Jekyll.
 To get started, make sure you complete the tutorial.

-We'll be doing several different kinds of posts on the blog, the details for which are below.
+We'll be doing several different kinds of posts on the blog, the details for which are below, but keep in mind that this is a *research* blog, so keep your tone professional (and positive) throughout!

 Check out "How to Submit" to figure out how to turn in your assignment to Scholar.

 _____